tytydraco/yessleep/out/The_Birthing_Class.md

 “So…third trimester?” she says.

 “Yes,” Jemma answers, defiant.
-“As I mentioned before, it’s complicated.”
+“As I said before, it’s complicated.”

 “Well, feel free to run anything by me,” Wendy says through a pasted-on smile.
 “Anything at all.
 I’m an old pro.
 Actually, I’ve been doing this for sixteen years.”

-I say, “We’ll let you know if we need anything.”
+I say, “We’ll let you know if we need anything...”

 Wendy kneels next to us on the blue, staple-strewn carpet.
 “May I feel the baby kick?” she asks.